Who isn’t subscribed to something these days?

 You can always transfer it later, and you don’t have to pay a single penny.

 I love music, and I’m sure a lot of you do too.

-Some of you might be crazy by purchasing music from iTunes.
+Some of you might be crazy about purchasing music from iTunes.

 If you do, it’s time you get introduced to something like Spotify or Pandora.

 They are a free service that most likely has any song you want.

 These do come with a paid subscription, but it is not necessary.